j6nca/notes/docs/projects/software/building_a_personal_blog_site.md

 I needed something that could:
 - Easily integrate with my notes
-	- Ideally my notes can be kept separate, and all I need to d
+	- Ideally my notes can be kept separate, and all I need to do, is run the program against my Obsidian vault
 - Ideally bring some functionality from Obsidian itself
 	- Namely the visualizations and tagging, I liked how the graph drew links between relevant notes